-Roy Meyers, professor of political science at UMBC, and I argue that we do not think that Maryland lost out given that it was able to avoid the winner's curse.
+Roy Meyers, professor of political science at UMBC, and I, argue that we do not think Maryland on Amazon as it was able to avoid the winner's curse.
 You can see our op-ed here.

 Many of those who study economic development increasingly understand the importance of economically inclusive regions.
 This generally means a strong interconnection of economic activity within the region.
 For example, the Central Business District would be economically tied to neighborhoods within the city and the central city would be connected to outlying hinterlands.
 Recently, the Brookings Institute has released a nice tool to explore the intersection of economic growth (Size of the economy), prosperity (quality of growth), and inclusion (distribution of growth):